freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/magnets.md

 ---
 uid: magnets
 title: Magnets and Turntables
-description: Native playfield magnets, ball holds, repel/eject behavior, and spinning disc turntables.
+description: Native playfield magnets, ball holds, VPX repel/eject behavior, and spinning disc turntables.
 ---

 # Magnets and Turntables

 VPE provides native mechanisms for playfield magnets and spinning magnetic discs.
 They run inside the physics loop, so they can react every physics tick instead of waiting for a script timer.

-Use **Magnet** for radial attraction, grab/hold behavior, repulsion, and eject-style mechanisms.
+Use **Magnet** for radial attraction, grab/hold behavior, VPX-compatible repulsion, and eject-style mechanisms.
 Use **Turntable** for a spinning disc that pushes the ball tangentially, such as VPX `cvpmTurnTable` mechanisms.

 ## Magnet Setup